What is Summer of Dance?

 What’s the difference between a JR class and the 16+ class?

-The differences are minimal.
-JR (Junior) classes differ by the song choices for combinations, and the length of the classes are slightly shorter.
+JR (Junior) classes differ by the song choices and are slightly shorter in length.
 The actual training is the same.
-In order to offer the same amount of classes for a pass holder per week, we are allowing JR’s to attend the 6:00 classes of the 16+ classes.
-Other classes ARE NOT OPEN TO THE JUNIOR DANCERS.
-This is also the case with the 16+ dancers, THE JR. CLASSES ARE NOT OPEN TO THE ADULT DANCERS.
+In order to offer the same amount of classes for a pass holder per week, we are allowing JRs to attend the 6pm 16+ classes.
+Other classes are not open to JR dancers.
+Similarly, the JR classes are not open to adult dancers.

-Videoing of yourself in class is allowed WITH INSTRUCTOR’S PERMISSION and the permission of other dancers in the video ONLY.
+Video recording in class is allowed only with instructor permission and the permission of other dancers in the video.
 Posting of the video on Facebook or other social media is only allowed with the same permission and the choreographer must be credited appropriately.
 In an effort to maintain an environment where everyone feels safe and free to make bold choices, we ask for this courtesy.

 What if I’m late to class?
-Can I join in the fun?
+Can I still join the fun?

-ALWAYS ASK THE INSTRUCTOR IF YOU MAY JOIN THE CLASS IF YOU ARE LATE.
-We ask if you are late to a class that you make sure you WARM UP YOUR BODY!
-It is a safety concern.
-We do not want you to be injured and it is solely the dancer’s responsibility to make sure their body is ready to dance.
-Instructors have asked that you DO NOT join a class if you are going to be more than 10 minutes late.
+Always ask the instructor if you may join the class when arriving late.
+For your safety, also make sure to go through your regular warm ups.
+It is solely the dancer’s responsibility to make sure that their body is ready to dance.
+Instructors have asked that you do not join a class if you are more than 10 minutes late.

-The Passes (either a Monthly Pass or an All You Can Dance Pass, which includes both months) are designed to make dance training affordable to the dancer who plans to attend multiple classes.
+The passes (either a one month pass or an All You Can Dance Pass (two month pass) are designed to make dance training affordable to the dancer who plans to attend multiple classes.
 They are recommended for dancers who are committed to attending an average of 2-3 classes a week.
 The drop in rate is $10 and is meant for someone who can only attend a few classes throughout the program.
-By purchasing a pass, you are making a commitment to attend.
+By buying a pass, you are making a commitment to attend.
 The purchase of a pass is non-refundable.

 I’ve never taken dance before.
-What classes should I attend?
+Which classes should I attend?

-The beginner dancer should try the MUSICAL THEATRE 1 and TAP 1 classes first.
+Beginner dancers should try the Musical Theatre 1 and Tap 1 classes first.
 All the other classes are geared for the more advanced dancer and might prove challenging.
-In an effort to accommodate all ability levels, beginning classes are designed for newer dancers, and higher-level classes are designed for more accomplished dancers.
-Dancers are welcome to attend any class they choose—just be aware that instructors will focus choreography to the level of the class, which may be challenging for the less experienced dancer.
-We will always encourage you to maximize your learning.
+In an effort to accommodate all ability levels, beginning classes are designed for newer dancers and higher level classes are designed for more accomplished dancers.
+Dancers are welcome to attend any class they choose, but should be aware that instructors will focus skills and choreography to the level of the class.

 How do I buy a pass or drop in for a class?

-Passes are available online at http://www.phoenixtheatre.com/summer-dance-1 or at the box office.
-Drop in classes are sold ONLY at the box office before class begins.
+Passes are available online or at the box office.
+Drop in rates are sold only at the box office, right before the given class begins.
 Cash or credit/debit cards are accepted.
-The box office is open until 8:40 p.m.
-Reminder: dancers who are more than 10 minutes late to a class are NOT allowed into class.
-If a dancer is late to class by fewer than 10 minutes, they must ask the teacher to join the class.
+The box office is open until 8:40pm.
+Reminder: Dancer who are more than 10 minutes late to a class are not permitted to take the class.
+If a dancer is late to class (less than 10 minutes) they must ask the instructor to join the class.

 Where are the classes being held and how do I get to them?

-If I’m a PARENT/FRIEND/GUEST, am I allowed to watch classes?
+I’m a PARENT/FRIEND/GUEST. am I allowed to watch classes?